Mission Bay, San Francisco: Parks and open space

 Mission Bay Parks completed as of fall 2010 include Mission Creek Park, Mission Bay Commons lots on Mission Bay Boulevard between the Radiance and Nektar/Bayer buildings, the 5th Street Plaza, the sports courts, Koret Quad, and early phases of China Basin Park.
 The park network has since expanded with Bayfront Park, a waterfront green space along Terry A. Francois Boulevard near Chase Center, and a new two- to five-acre China Basin Park at the edge of the Mission Rock development, which opened in 2024.
 These parks, operated by the Port of San Francisco, form part of the Blue Greenway and the larger Mission Bay Parks system that connects the neighborhood’s open spaces to the waterfront.

 Planning has also begun to convert several interim-use parcels in Mission Bay Commons (Parcels P12, P13, and P15)—which currently house amenities such as SPARK Social SF, Parklab Gardens/Stagecoach Greens mini-golf, community gardens, and a soccer/fitness field—into more permanent and integrated open spaces extending the Commons westward.
 The Mission Bay Future Parks Project, led by OCII, Mission Bay Development Group, and the San Francisco Recreation and Park Department, envisions renovating and unifying these parcels to match the character of existing Commons blocks and improve public access along the neighborhood’s western edge.

 Education

 The University of California, San Francisco opened its Mission Bay campus in 2015.

-Construction of the Mission Bay School, the neighborhood's first public school, is scheduled for completion in 2025.
+Construction of the Mission Bay School, the neighborhood's first public school, was completed in January 2026 is scheduled to open in August of the same year.